 Universities look favourably on students who have committed to the disciplines of regular practise, extra-curricular involvement and the regimen of regular practise, self-reflection and improvement; transferable skills which demonstrate positive attributes for further study in any course.

 All A Level Music students are expected to attend an extra-curricular ensemble which supports their main instrument, as well as attending one of the choirs for the development of aural skills.
-Free lessons are provided for one instrument by the school.
+The cost of lessons on the candidate’s chosen first instrument are covered by the school, where lessons are taken within school.